sgong-pdftron/stranger-docs/iOS/guides/getting-started/integrate.md

 Your evaluation email will have four different `<PDFNet-podspec-link>` links:

 The first two links include both `PDFNet.framework` and a binary copy of the UI framework, `Tools.framework`.
-One of the links references the latest release, and the other link references a specific version.
+One link references the latest release, and the other references a specific version.

 In case you are using a customized version of the open-source UI framework, `Tools.framework`, we provide two links that include only `PDFNet.framework`.
-One of the links references the latest release, and the other link references a specific version.
+One link references the latest release, and the other references a specific version.

 ### Carthage Integration

-Carthage integration includes the PDFNet.framework and a binary version of the open-source UI framework, Tools.framework.
+[Carthage](https://github.com/Carthage/Carthage) integration includes the `PDFNet.framework` and a binary version of the open-source UI framework, `Tools.framework`.
+The Carthage package does not include sample code or source code for the UI framework `Tools.framework` — please use the manual download to get these.

+To add PDFNet with Carthage, add one of the links you received in your evaluation email in your Cartfile, and then follow Carthage's [instructions](https://github.com/Carthage/Carthage/blob/master/README.md#if-youre-building-for-ios-tvos-or-watchos) to finish integrating.